Cycloalkane: Nomenclature

-An example of the IUPAC method is given in the adjacent image.
-In this example the base name is listed first, which indicates the total number of carbons in both rings including the carbons making up the shared edge (e.g., "heptane", which means "hepta-" or 7 carbons, and "-ane", which indicates only single bonding between carbons).
-Then in front of the base name is the numerical prefix, which lists the number of carbons in each ring, excluding the carbons that are shared by each ring, plus the number of carbons on the bridge between the rings.
-In this case there are two rings with two carbons each and a single bridge with one carbon, excluding the carbons shared by it and the other two rings.
-There is a total of three numbers and they are listed in descending order separated by dots, thus: [2.2.1].

-Before the numerical prefix is another prefix indicating the number of rings (e.g., "bicyclo-").
+The IUPAC naming system for organic compounds can be demonstrated using the example provided in the adjacent image.
+The base name of the compound, indicating the total number of carbons in both rings (including the shared edge), is listed first.
+For instance, "heptane" denotes "hepta-", which refers to the seven carbons, and "-ane", indicating single bonding between carbons.
+Next, the numerical prefix is added in front of the base name, representing the number of carbons in each ring (excluding the shared carbons) and the number of carbons present in the bridge between the rings.
+In this example, there are two rings with two carbons each and a single bridge with one carbon, excluding the carbons shared by both the rings.
+The prefix consists of three numbers that are arranged in descending order, separated by dots: [2.2.1].
+Before the numerical prefix is another prefix indicating the number of rings (e.g., "bicyclo+").
 Thus, the name is bicyclo[2.2.1]heptane.